-The Greater Dayton Rowing Association was formed to further the sport of rowing as an athletic and recreational activity to all interested persons in the Dayton community.
+The Greater Dayton Rowing Association was founded in 1992 to further the sport of rowing as an athletic and recreational activity.
+GDRA membership is open to adults age 18 and over.
 The Association promotes the sport's numerous health and physical development benefits while encouraging the tenets and spirit of sportsmanship.